 This is our fifth entry in our second NFL Thursday miniseries, as we analyze the Championship Game/Super Bowl MVP and the Rookie Player of the Year awards for 1954.
 Remember, title-game MVP awards were not voted upon until 1961 (and the AFL title games only started giving out the award in 1963), so we’re on our own there for now, which is just fine by us!

 Likewise, 1957 was the first year the NFL gave out the ROTY Award, so there’s that to consider as well.
 We do like to fill in those gaps in the historical record, after all; that is what historians/journalists like us do!
 Remember, you can check out our first miniseries entry on this year for context while you’re here …

 1954 NFL Championship Game MVP: Otto Graham, QB, Cleveland Browns

-After losing to the Los Angeles Rams in 1951 and the Detroit Lions in both 1952 and 1953, the Cleveland Browns stormed to their second NFL title in five season by absolutely flattening the Lions, 56-10, in the NFL Championship Game.
+After losing to the Los Angeles Rams in 1951 and the Detroit Lions in both 1952 and 1953, the Cleveland Browns stormed to their second NFL title in five seasons by absolutely flattening the Lions, 56-10, in the NFL Championship Game.
 It was 35-10 at halftime, and Detroit mailed it in during the second half.
 So which Browns player gets our MVP nod?